googlecodelabs/cloud-nebulous-serverless/cloud/nodejs/README.md

 **TL;DR:** application files plus `app.yaml`.
 You may (first) edit `app.yaml` to specify the desired Node version (default: Node 16).
 Instruction(s):

 1. **Run** `gcloud app deploy` to deploy to App Engine
+    - You'll be prompted for the REGION if deploying to App Engine the first time.
+    - App Engine apps are tied to one region, so it can't be changed once it's set, meaning you won't be prompted thereafter.

 ## **Cloud Functions (Node 10, 12, 14, 16)**